manvalls/nijm/README.md

 # Non-invasive JavaScript minifier

 `nijm` is a very simple JavaScript minifier, similar to Crockford's JSMin, with support for ES2015 template strings.
-It's implemented in less than 20 JavaScript lines.

 ## Usage